Contact Us

 PhD Students

 Dr Sheetal Deshpande completed her FRACP training in Respiratory and Sleep in 2020.
-She is now undertaking a Fellowship in Interstitial Lung Disease at the Alfred Hospital as well as a Masters through Monash University to develop a Telehealth model of care for patients with interstitial lung disease.
+She is now undertaking a Fellowship in Interstitial Lung Disease at the Alfred Hospital as well as a PhD through Monash University to develop a Telehealth model of care for patients with interstitial lung disease.
 She aims to improve the diagnostic process as well as access to specialist care for patients with interstitial lung disease.

 Dr Laura Glenn – Clinician and PhD Student